Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/README.md

 ### Current repository license

-The repository already contains the [Apache License 2.0](LICENSE).
+The repository contains the [Apache License 2.0](LICENSE).
 It is a suitable permissive license for `OXYRA.py` and, when explicitly declared by the copyright owner, the supplied `OXYRA.pkl` model artifact.
 It permits use, modification, redistribution, private use, and commercial use subject to its notice, attribution, change-notification, and other terms.

 ### Recommended asset-level license map